Early Native American Students at Cornell

 The American Indian and Indigenous Studies Program (AIISP) and Akwe:kon, the first residential program house in the nation to celebrate North American Indigenous culture, are the legacy of generations of scholars, administrators, students, and community members who worked hard to build a program that would live up to the ideals of inclusion that Cornell University upholds.

-The Founding of the American Indian Program
+The Beginnings of the American Indian Program (AIP)

 In the early 1970s, Cornell reported a population of approximately 300 Indigenous students.
-In reality, in 1971 there were only two Indigenous students on campus, both undergraduates: Janine Jamieson (Tonawanda Seneca) and Roger Dube (Mohawk and Abenaki).
-They formed the Native American Student Association in 1971, with the help of Katherine Livingston, a non-native Anthropology graduate student.
+In reality, in 1971 there were only two Indigenous students on campus, both undergraduates: Janine Jamieson-Huff (Tonawanda Seneca) and Roger Dube (Mohawk and Abenaki).
+They formed the Native American Student Association (NASAC) in 1971, with the help of Katherine Livingston, a non-native Anthropology graduate student.
 Upset by the extremely low numbers of Indigenous students at Cornell and the lack of institutional support, the Association began campaigning for the creation of an American Indian Program.
 In November 1971, the Association released a set of demands to University President Dale R. Corson, which advocated for active recruitment and support for undergraduate and graduate students, the development of an Indian studies program, respect for Indigenous religious beliefs and practices, increased course offerings on Indigenous history and contemporary issues, development of formal relations between Cornell and Indigenous Nations in New York State, and creation of an “Indian living unit.”
 Most of the elements of this petition became pillars of the effort to develop an American Indian Program at Cornell, and many of them eventually were realized.

 The Association next undertook a massive effort to further educate the Cornell community about the issues facing Indigenous people.
 They brought the White Roots of Peace (an influential Indigenous education caravan) to Cornell in November 1971, interviewed the head of the Haudenosaunee Confederacy Leon Shenendoah (Tadodaho), hosted American Indian Movement activist Russell Means to speak about Native American militancy, and began planning an academic conference for the Spring of 1972.